 Once your goals, strengths, weaknesses, threats, and opportunities are aligned and make sense alongside one another, it’s time to start making things happen.
 Research the ways you can upskill yourself in the areas you’ve identified, list some people who might be able to help you, whether it’s someone from your field, a friend, or an external advisor, and work out which resources you need to achieve the goals you’ve set.

 Consider enrolling on a course, upskilling online or through books, and even volunteering to give yourself the skills you need to get to your goals.
 You can also ask for more responsibility and new projects at work or at college to challenge yourself and realise just how much you are capable of.

-Here at The Sheffield College, we have two upcoming Open Days to enable you to choose a course that’ll fit perfectly within your personal development plan.
-You can book your place by clicking here.
+Here at The Sheffield College, our upcoming sector-specific Open Days will enable you to choose a course that’ll fit perfectly within your personal development plan.

 As you work through your goals and tick off your targets, it’s important to take note of your achievements, no matter how small.
 Acknowledging what has gone well will boost your motivation as well as your confidence, encouraging you to remain dedicated to your cause and your personal development plan.
 What’s more, recognising what hasn’t gone as expected allows you to consider why it went wrong, and whether there’s anything you can do to ensure it goes correctly next time.